 Susan: You can write rules, too, yeah.

 Audience: I put them into a few different categories.
 I created other mailboxes and put them into a few different categories, and I cut my list way, way, way down, and then I employed the strategy on those bunches that I had.
-Over the course of the next couple of weeks, I got through it, so use your strategy as a filter, and then continue to play that strategy.
+Throughout the next couple of weeks, I got through it, so use your strategy as a filter, and then continue to play that strategy.

 Susan: Then, once you’ve cleaned it out, you’re on top of it, right?